 We know that analytics refers to the skills, technologies, applications and practices for continuous iterative exploration and investigation of data to gain insight and drive business planning.

-Analytics consists of two major areas: Business Intelligence and Advanced Analytics.
-What is often overlooked is how advanced analytics differs from BI based on the questions they answer:
+Analytics consists of two major areas: advanced analytics and business intelligence.
+What is often overlooked is how advanced analytics differs from business intelligence based on the questions they answer.

 Advanced Analytics vs BI

 While business intelligence is focused on reporting and querying, advanced analytics is about optimizing, correlating, and predicting the next best action or the next most likely action.

 Why is advanced analytics so important?

 While many companies already use and operationalize business intelligence applications within their business processes to leverage their data assets, the true potential of data is still untouched in many organizations.

 Advanced analytics, particularly predictive analytics can help reveal the future and optimize operations.